lvegat1979/WorkHelp/WorkHelp.md

  - cmd -> cd .  "return folder"
  - cmd -> .\deploy.bat

-> Note: In case of any problems with running **build.cmd init** build.core issue, please open the folder ***\\ais-build-w7\BuildScriptUpdate*** and save login the credentials, cause some people is not inside the **mobilize network** just connected with in the vpn, we need to store our credentials inside credetials manager.
+> Note: In case of any problems with running **build.cmd init** build.core issue, please open the folder ***\\ais-build-w7\BuildScriptUpdate*** and save login the credentials, cause some people is not inside the **mobilize network** just connected with the vpn, we need to store our credentials inside credetials manager.
 Buiild core is store in this folder.
 Please run again the command.

 ## Introduction Videos Backend and  Frontend